Sreenington/CodeWarsCrap/README.md

 !!
 NOTE !!

-For all the solutions, the code returns print statements because I want to see what it returns.
+For most of the solutions, the code returns print statements because I want to see what it returns.
 For submission, simply remove the print statements.